The American Institute of Architects Architectural Billings Index

 https://abc.org/Portals/1/CEU/ABC%20CBI%20and%20CCI%20Methodology.pdf

 Construction starts, although a general indicator that construction spending may be poised to grow (or fall), can also be misinterpreted.
-Construction starts refers to a total project value at a point in time, the start date.
+Construction starts refers to a total project value at a point in time, the contract award or the start date.
 For nonresidential construction, all projects that started prior to the beginning of a year will account for at least 80% of all spending within that upcoming year.
 Construction spending is that total project value spread out over the project scheduled duration from start to finish.
-Construction starts may be increasing, but rather than resulting in increased monthly spending, those starts may represent lower monthly spending but longer duration contracts.
-Increases in new starts does not always indicate an increase of monthly spending, but may instead represent lower monthly spending for a longer duration into the future.
+Building construction spending peaks at 50% to 60% into the schedule.

 All of these indices do not correlate directly to construction spending.
 To forecast construction spending, a cash flow schedule of all construction starts must be prepared.
 In any given month, spending on construction includes some monthly portion of spending from all projects that started in all previous months but that have not yet reached completion.
 A cash flow schedule of all monthly construction starts is the best indicator that directly forecasts construction spending.

-Construction Analytics prepares estimated cash flow schedules from Dodge monthly reports of new construction starts and exclusively uses cash flow to forecast future construction spending.
+Construction Analytics prepares estimated cash flow schedules from monthly reports of new construction starts and exclusively uses cash flow to forecast future construction spending.
 The cash flow schedule also allows to directly calculate the estimate to complete backlog in current $.

 Know what an index represents before you put all your faith in following that index to develop your forecast.